Semester of Instruction

 Objectives and Content

-The Norwegian courses do not give credit for applicants with Norwegian as their primary Language.
+The Norwegian courses do not give credits for applicants with Norwegian as their first Language.

 The courses can be combined as follows:

-Students will gain an understanding of normal Norwegian speech and conversations about general topics and topics related to studies and student life.
-They will be able to discuss and converse in Norwegian about the same topics, using vocabulary learned during the course and with good pronunciation.
+- Students will be able to discuss and converse in Norwegian about the same topics, using vocabulary learned during the course and with good pronunciation.